bbsnly/chartjs-php/docs/readme.md

 **For non Laravel projects, please use the [1.2](https://github.com/bbsnly/chartjs-php/tree/1.2) branch**

-This package helps you to generate [ChartJS](http://www.chartjs.org/ "ChartJS") element directly in PHP and translate it to JSON.
+This package helps you to generate [ChartJS](http://www.chartjs.org/ "ChartJS") element directly in PHP.

 ## Install
 Require this package with composer.